Please press here to listen to the homily or download

 The author believed, right from the beginning, there is only one God, not many gods as other religions believed.
 God created both light and darkness, and both of them are under God’s power, not the two gods.
 God’s power over light and darkness was expressed by the two facts that when God said, it exists and when God named a thing, it is called.
 According to the Jewish tradition, the people who named a person, has power over him.
 According to the author’s thinking, there must be light before everything else, so God must create light before creating all other things.

-1.2/ The second day, God created the heaven: According to the author’s description, the earth was covered by water at first, therefore, its boundaries needs to be separated.
-To do this, God made a dome, and heaven likes a giant upside down funnel to separate water above and below.
+1.2/ The second day, God created the heaven: According to the author’s description, the earth was covered by water at first, therefore, its boundaries need to be separated.
+To do this, God made a dome, and heaven likes a giant upside-down funnel to separate water above and below.
 The tip of the funnel is closed, it is opened when God wants to have rain on the earth.

 1.3/ The third day, God separated land from sea and created all kinds of plants and trees: